jschirrmacher/xcamp/README.md

 After doing the above, open your favourite browser (hopefully *not* Edge - or even Internet Explorer!) and open the URL http://localhost:8001/index - you should see the main page of xcamp!

-You find all relevant css, image and js files in /public, html is generated using templates which can be found in `/templates`.
-The templates, which are used by more than one page (e.g. menu, footer and so on) can be found in `/templates/sub`.
-If you change some of the latter, you need to restart the development server: just press CTRL-C and call `npm start` again.
+You find all relevant css, image and js files in `/public`.

+Html is generated using templates which can be found in `/templates` folder.
+You find all generated pages here directly, html mail templates are in the subfolder `/templates/mail`.

+Templates, which are used by more than one page (e.g. menu, footer and so on) can be found in `/templates/sub`.
+If you change some of these, you need to restart the development server: just press CTRL-C and call `npm start` again.

 css files should not be modified directly.
 Instead, you should have a look at the corresponding .scss files.
-After making changes there, you need to run [scss](https://sass-lang.com/install) (which you then would have to install as well) to re-genereate the css files again.
+After making changes there, you need to run `npm run scss` to re-genereate the css files again.
+It is also possible to run `npx sass --watch public:public` prior to modifying anything - this looks out for changing files in the `public` folder and re-generates the corresponding css file immediately.
+But you would need a second terminal to run `npm start` then.

 ## Adding sponsors or partners